muratk5n/thirdwave/en/README.md

 ---

-I like red - bypass electricity whereever possible
+I like red - bypass electricity wherever possible

 H2 Fuel News: "The following is how red, pink and purple nuclear hydrogen are made..
 Red hydrogen – This form is made by using the